Public Health

 Please reach out to us at info@wafp.net if you’d like to get involved with our anti-racism work and planning!

-There are significant gaps in the provision of mental health care services in the U.S., especially related to vulnerable populations.
-Family physicians are well-equipped to provide mental health services and are one of the primary sources for mental health care in the U.S.
+There are significant gaps in the provision of mental health care services in the US, especially related to vulnerable populations.
+Family physicians are well-equipped to provide mental health services and are one of the primary sources for mental health care.
+The following free, state-funded consultation programs can help in the diagnosis and treatment of mental health and/or substance use conditions.

-- Centers for Disease Control - 2020 Regular Immunization Schedules for Children
+- Centers for Disease Control: Annual Regular Immunization Schedules for Children

 Finding the information you need for adolescent care can be challenging.
 Here, we provide resources and educational material you may need.